-The Institute of Development Studies is situated on the campus of the University of Sussex (UoS), conveniently located on the outskirts of Brighton on the south coast of England, close to the Channel ferry ports and to Gatwick and Heathrow international airports, and just over an hour by train (60 miles) from London.
+The Institute of Development Studies is situated on the campus of the University of Sussex (UoS) which is conveniently located on the outskirts of Brighton on the south coast of England.
+It is close to the Channel ferry ports and to Gatwick and Heathrow international airports, and just over an hour by train (60 miles) from London.

 Use the links below for details on reaching the University of Sussex campus if you are travelling by:

 Book through to Falmer railway station.
 The station is immediately opposite the University of Sussex campus entrance.
 Some trains on the East Coastway line east of Brighton run direct to Falmer, but travellers from London and on most other lines will need to change at Brighton or Lewes.
 Falmer station is well served by frequent local trains from Brighton and Lewes (about eight minutes from either direction) which run until about midnight.

 - Enquiries (train times nationwide) - 08457 484950

 - For further information and timetables, see the Network Rail website

 Coaches to Brighton leave Victoria every 90 minutes from 09:00 hours.
 The journey takes around 1 hour 45 minutes.
 The coach arrives in Brighton Pool Valley bus station and you can then take a bus to the campus from the Old Steine (approx. 100 metres' walk).
 Alternatively take a taxi.

 - Enquiries: National Express - (inc Jetlink/airport coaches) 08705 808080